 A dental airway assessment is essential to maintaining good health.
 At Chase Dental SleepCare, the dental sleep specialists provide dental airway assessments, screening patients for obstructions and abnormalities to their airways.
 Dental airway assessments help identify conditions like sleep apnea and upper airway resistance syndrome.
-Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn, and Staten Island, New York.
+Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park, and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn; Staten Island; and Scarsdale, New York.
 To schedule your assessment, call one of the offices today or book your appointment online.

 If you or your dentist suspects obstructive sleep conditions like obstructive sleep apnea (OSA) or upper airway resistance syndrome, a dental airway assessment is the first step in diagnosing and treating your condition.
 If you snore, a dental airway assessment is essential to determining the cause of your condition.